Arctic Fox Male Skull

 - Additional information

 Arctic Fox Male Skull measures 5.1 inches.
 Arctic Fox Male Skull is museum quality polyurethane resin cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Vulpes lagopus is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Arctic fox or Vulpes lagopus, also known as the white, polar, or snow fox, is a small fox native to the Arctic regions of the Northern Hemisphere and common throughout the Arctic tundra biome.